gamedevbynight/hxUI5Generator/README.md

 * https://openui5.hana.ondemand.com/1.66.0/test-resources/sap/uxap/designtime/api.json --> uxap-Lib

 ToDos:
-* Change String to StringBuffer
 * FunctionParameter "null" should be integrated as ?paramName = null for overload functions
-* 'ArgsConstuctor can have more than 2 parameter
+* 'ArgsConstructor can have more than 2 parameter
 * there are some Problem with sap.m.Title